janderson94/BaboonEpigeneticAging/README.md

 ![Test](./misc/README_temp.JPG)

-# Baboon Epigenetic Aging (Anderson and Johnston et al. 2020, _in revision_)
+# Baboon Epigenetic Aging (Anderson and Johnston et al. 2020, _10.7554/eLife.66128_)

-This repository holds the code used to analyze the data from, and recreate the results in, _Anderson and Johnston et al. 2020_ (cite).
+This repository holds the code used to analyze the data from, and recreate the results in, _Anderson and Johnston et al. 2021_ (10.7554/eLife.66128).
 These scripts include:

   (i) Scripts for trimming, mapping, and filtering reduced-representation bisulfite sequencing data (Trim_map_filter).